 R-1234yf requires is a different refrigerant and requires a completely different fitting in order to charge the system.
 R-134a recharge kits will NOT work on these vehicles.
 But, there has not been a rush of recharge products added to the stores yet as the demand just isn’t quite there.
 A typical automotive HVAC system takes anywhere from five to ten years for the first failure to occur.
 Since most of these newer R-1234yf vehicles were introduced in 2015 we are just NOW seeing the increased demand for a R-1234yf charge kit.

 Now that demand is picking up there have been a couple products introduced to the marketplace.
 Personally, my favorite is this hose kit that is found on Amazon.
 It is a hose that comes with a connection point to your vehicle’s AC system, a gauge to measure charge/pressure, and a connection point to the 1234yf can.
-The good news is that this hose kit is relatively cheap at only around twenty dollars.
+The good news is that this hose kit is relatively cheap at only around 16 USD.
 (Prices can change at any time.)
 The bad news here is that the hose kit is NOT the expensive part.

 One of the problems with 1234yf is the increased price.
 A can of R-134a may cost a few dollars.
 A can of 1234yf can go for around forty-five to sixty dollars.
 That is a HUGE increase.
 Unfortunately, there isn’t much we can do about that.
 That is just the way it is with this new refrigerant.
 You can purchase these cans of refrigerant at Autozone or O’Reillys.
 I looked on Amazon as well but couldn’t find any.
 The only online source that I could find was on Ebay.
 The recharge process itself is very similar to what you would do with R-134a.
 Check your pressure/charge.
 If you need refrigerant then hook up the can and charge away.